 On the main street of Steytlerville you will find a typical Karoo traveller’s treat for petrol heads: a Willy’s Jeep, a Fairlane, an Opel Manta, an Anglia, an old racing car and a venerable 1937 Model C Ford, all in one lovingly-curated collection.

-- Need a traveller’s guide book to this region: Here’s the Ebook Version for your tablet – and here’s the Printed Version for your cubby-hole.
+- Need a traveller’s guide book to this region?
+Here’s the Ebook Version of Road Tripper Eastern Cape Karoo or your tablet – and here’s the Printed Version for your cubby-hole.